 13.15 Asthma

 Guidance on the use of emergency salbutamol inhalers in schools in Wales.
-Welsh Government circular no: 015/2014 (http://learning.gov.wales/resources/browse-all/use-of-emergency-salbutamol-inhalers-in-schools-in-wales/?lang=en) states that schools are now permitted to buy, hold and use ‘emergency’ inhaler in school.
+Welsh Government circular no: 015/2014 (http://learning.gov.wales/resources/browse-all/use-of-emergency-salbutamol-inhalers-in-schools-in-wales/?lang=en) states that schools are now permitted to buy, hold and use ‘emergency’ inhalers in school.
 Ysgol y Gwernant does not hold an emergency inhaler.

 13.16 Controlled drugs